Zireael07/The-Veins-of-the-Earth-original/MODDING.md

 Classes
 If you add a prestige class, it must be added to the section in base descriptor which disallows them at birth.
 Also, it needs to have prestige = true.

+Skills
+If you add a skill, it must be set in Actor.lua, including the skillCheck and the class skills listing.
+It must also be added to the lists in SkillDialog.lua so that it can be taken and in character sheet so that it will be displayed.

 Effects (spells, poisons, class abilities, etc.)
 DO NOT ever use numbers in effect names, EVER!!
 The stat_increase_x temporary value is there for the character sheet to track stat changes.
 The x has to match the stat's name.